gtpWebDev/skeleton-jwt-auth-postgres/README.md

 (A useful commands is "\l" to view current databases)

-If it doesn't exist, create the skeleton_test database:
+If it doesn't exist, create the skeleton_test database.
 (The semicolons are important in postgres shell!)

 ```bash
 CREATE DATABASE skeleton_test;